cositools/cosi-setup/README.md

 This script will likely run until a point where it tells you to install a few packages.
 After you do that, just start the script again, and it will complete the setup.

+A log file is stored in $COSITOOLS/cosi-setup/log.
+Please attach that to any bug report.

 ## Advanced guide

 ### Accessing the options